kucaahbe/rspec-html-matchers/README.md

 end
 ```

-Example about should be self-descriptive, if not, please refer to [have_tag](http://www.rubydoc.info/gems/rspec-html-matchers/RSpecHtmlMatchers%3Ahave_tag) documentation
+Example above should be self-descriptive, if not, please refer to the [`have_tag`](http://www.rubydoc.info/gems/rspec-html-matchers/RSpecHtmlMatchers%3Ahave_tag) documentation

-Input could be any html string.
+Input can be any html string.
 Let's take a look at these examples:

 * matching tags by css: